mhazley/markdown-cv/index.md

 `2015-2016`
 __Firmware Lead__, Belfast

-In this role, I was Firmware Team Leader (3 members) and sole Firmware Architect for Seed Funded startup based in San Francisco & Belfast.
-We developed the firmware for an internet connected, automated brewery.
-We went from paper-based idea to fully shippable product in 12 months.
+In this role, I was Firmware Team Leader (3 members) and sole Firmware "Owner" for a Seed Funded startup based in San Francisco & Belfast.
+We developed an internet connected, automated brewery, going from paper-based idea to fully shippable product in 13 months.

 The entire product firmware was developed in C++ on Particle's WiFi Platform (STM32 ARM Cortex M3 with Broadcom Wi-Fi chip).
 The firmware controlled and automated the entire brewing process on the Brewbot machine and interfaced with all on board sensors and actuators (Temperature, Flow, Load Cells).
 The system also communicated with a Cloud Platform (MQTT) and mobile devices (CoAP).

-I also maintained the build system (written in Python) and managed the team's workload, releases and milestones (_vaguely_ SCRUM).
+I also maintained the continuous integration build system (written in Python) and managed the team's workload, releases and milestones (_vaguely_ SCRUM).

 Additionally, I ran a nano-brewery from our 200L pilot kit, shipping 10 kegs a week!